-Minor engineering responsibilities when the United Nations provides accommodation2 (i.e. prefabricated hard-wall buildings like Corimec, Agmin and Shellbox, conventional hard-wall buildings and prefabricated soft-wall buildings)
+Minor engineering responsibilities when the United Nations provides accommodation^a (i.e. prefabricated hard-wall buildings like Corimec, Agmin and Shellbox, conventional hard-wall buildings and prefabricated soft-wall buildings)

-Accommodation Field mission Minor engineering by formed unit Construction Foundation works and erection and assembly of accommodation units, office and work space, and ablutions Provide an accommodation plan which allows for effective use of United Nations provided accommodation while ensuring Construction/re-construction/refurbishment to United Nations standard for living space, office/work space including kitchen and laundry facility satisfactory living conditions of formed unit personnel Installation of floor/wall/roof panels, doors, windows, footings, netting, heating/cooling Building utilities installation (electrical wiring and fixture installation, water supply and waste water removal) Internal and external painting of United Nations provided accommodation and work space, United Nations markings, as necessary Maintenance and repair Repair and replacement of building elements (floor, walls, roof panels, doors, windows, footings) Cleaning3 - daily sweeping and washing of floors, wash basins, showers, water closets, Major repair works to building utilities (electrical wiring and fixture installations, water supply and waste water removal) and urinals; Washing of walls, window cleaning, removal of lime stone in toilets and showers, faucets and shower heads, etc. Major paint works Cleaning - daily cleaning of drains, plumbing installations and fixtures, electrical Preventive maintenance - periodic inspection and testing of all elements and fixtures, fastening of loose fixtures (door handles, window brackets, hinges, electrical wiring and fixtures), repair or replacement of broken/damaged items (window panes, electrical wiring and fixtures, door handles, hinges), repairs of toilets and showers installations, and fixtures including surface wiring • Minor paint works and repairs to painted surfaces
+Accommodation Field mission Minor engineering by formed unit Construction Foundation works and erection and assembly of accommodation units, office and work space, and ablutions ■ Provide an accommodation plan which allows for effective use of United Nations provided accommodation while ensuring Construction/re-construction/refurbishment to United Nations standard for living space, office/work space including kitchen and laundry facility satisfactory living conditions of formed unit personnel Installation of floor/wall/roof panels, doors, windows, footings, netting, heating/cooling Building utilities installation (electrical wiring and fixture installation, water supply and waste water removal) Internal and external painting of United Nations provided accommodation and work space, United Nations markings, as necessary Maintenance and repair ^b Repair and replacement of building elements (floor, walls, roof panels, doors, windows, footings) • Cleaning ^c - daily sweeping and washing floors, wash basins, showers, water closet Major repair works to building utilities (electrical wiring and fixture installations, water supply and waste water removal) and urinals; Washing of walls, window cleaning, removal of lime stone in toilets and showers, faucets and shower heads, etc. ■ Major paint works Cleaning - daily cleaning of drains, plumbing installations and fixtures, electrical ■ Preventive maintenance - periodic inspection and testing of all elements and fixtures, fastening of loose fixtures (door handles, window brackets, hinges, electrical wiring and fixtures), repair or replacement of broken/damaged items (window panes, electrical wiring and fixtures, door handles, hinges), repairs of toilets and showers installations, and fixtures including surface wiring Minor paint works and repairs to painted surfaces

-Accommodation Field mission Minor engineering by formed unit Consumables/supplies Provide all spare parts and consumables related to maintenance and repairs except cleaning materials Provide cleaning materials Tools and personnel Provide all personnel and tools for construction and assembly works and installations and major repairs Provide all personnel and tools for daily maintenance work Other Provide furniture for eating facilities, where necessary (Supply Section) Maintain furniture
+Accommodation Field mission Minor engineering by formed unit Consumables/supplies upplies ■ Provide all spare parts and consumables related to maintenance and repairs except cleaning materials Tools and personnel Provide all personnel and tools for construction and assembly works and installations and major repairs Provide all personnel and tools for daily maintenance work Other Provide furniture for eating facilities, where necessary (Supply Section) ■ Maintain furniture b In cases in which the United Nations is unable to carry out repairs and maintenance or provide special spare parts, troop and police contributors, with the prior agreement of the United Nations as to the scope of work required, may carry out the required repairs and maintenance using spare parts provided by the United Nations or purchased by troop and police contributors.
+Troop and police contributors shall be entitled to reimbursement of the actual and reasonable costs of carrying out the repairs and maintenance upon presentation of supporting documentation and a claim (A/C.5/68/22, para.
+114).

-2 It should be noted that in order to minimize the risk of fire there can be no use of additional electrical appliances, no open fires, no cookers, no coffeemakers, no gas cookers and no smoking in United Nations provided accommodation.
-3 Note that these standards also apply to the self-sustainment category of cleaning.
+^a It should be noted that in order to minimize the risk of fire there can be no use of additional electrical appliances, no open fires, no cookers, no coffeemakers, no gas cookers and no smoking in United Nations provided accommodation.

+^c Note that these standards also apply to the self-sustainment category of cleaning.